h183502/dat110public/week14/week14.md

 You will be using the following *sensors* with digital input

-- A passive infrared-sensor (PID) for detecting the approach of a person (motion)
+- A passive infrared-sensor (PIR) for detecting the approach of a person (motion)

 ![](assets/markdown-img-paste-20181028082134355.png)